tricktux/dotfiles/README.md

 					 a - substitute this and all following matches l - substitute this and quit
 					 q - quit current file and go to next

+	to get to the ex mode try <C-r> in insert mode to get PATH apparently all you have to do is type it thanks to neosnippets

  LUA Installation in windows:
 	 download latest vim from DOWNLOAD VIM in bookmarks